ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="Misconception: &quot;When withdrawals are enabled, stakers will all exit at once.&quot;" contentPreview="False.
-Validator exits are rate limited for security reasons."> After the Shanghai upgrade enabled withdrawals, all validators will be incentivized to withdraw their staking balance above 32 ETH, as these funds to not add to yield, and are otherwise locked.
+Validator exits are rate limited for security reasons."> After the Shanghai upgrade enabled withdrawals, all validators will be incentivized to withdraw their staking balance above 32 ETH, as these funds do not add to yield, and are otherwise locked.
 Depending on the APR (determined by total ETH staked), they may be incentivized to exit their validator(s) to reclaim their entire balance, or potentially to stake even more using their rewards to earn more yield.

 An important caveat here, full validator exits are rate limited by the protocol, so only 6 validators may exit per epoch (every 6.4 minutes, so 1350/day, or only ~43,200 ETH/day, out of >10 million ETH staked).
-This rate limit adjusts depending on total ETH staked, and acts as a bottle neck to prevent a mass exodus of funds, and also prevents a potential attacker from using their stake to commit a slashable offense and then exiting their entire staking balance in the same epoch before the slashing penalty can be enforced.
+This rate limit adjusts depending on total ETH staked, and acts as a bottleneck to prevent a mass exodus of funds, and also prevents a potential attacker from using their stake to commit a slashable offense and then exiting their entire staking balance in the same epoch before the slashing penalty can be enforced.

 The APR is intentionally dynamic, allowing a market of stakers to find a balance of how much they're willing to be paid to help secure the network.
 When withdrawals are enabled, if the rate is too low, then validators will exit, at a rate limited by the protocol.
 Gradually this will raise the APR for everyone who remains, slowly attracting new or returning stakers yet again.
 </ExpandableCard>